Esteban Loaiza: Playing career

+Pittsburgh Pirates

+Minor leagues

 A graduate of Mar Vista High School in Imperial Beach, California, Loaiza was signed by the Pittsburgh Pirates as an undrafted free agent on March 21, 1991.
-He made his professional debut that year with the Rookie-level Gulf Coast Pirates 1991, finishing with a 5-1 record and a 2.26 earned run average (ERA) in 11 starts.
-He moved through the Pirates farm system with stops at Augusta (class A – 1992), Salem (class A – 1993) and Carolina (class AA – 1993-1994).
-He also played for the Mexico City Red Devils of the Mexican Summer League during the 1993 season.
-He has played with the Mexicali Aguilas of the Liga Mexicana Del Pacifico.
+He made his professional debut that year with the Rookie-level Gulf Coast League Pirates 1991, finishing with a 5–1 record and a 2.26 earned run average (ERA) in 11 starts.
+He moved through the Pirates farm system with stops with the Augusta GreenJackets (Single-A – 1992), Salem Buccaneers (Single-A – 1993) and Carolina Mudcats (Double-A – 1993–1994).
+He also played for the Diablos Rojos del México of the Mexican League during the 1993 season.

-Major Leagues
+Major leagues

-Pittsburgh Pirates

 Loaiza moved to the big league club in 1995, making his major league debut on April 29, 1995 for the Pirates against the Philadelphia Phillies.
 He worked five innings in the game, giving up five hits and one unearned run to achieve the first major league win of his career.
-He finished his rookie season with an 8-9 record and a 5.16 ERA in 31 starts.
+He finished his rookie season with an 8–9 record and a 5.16 ERA in 31 starts.

 He began the 1996 season back in the minors with the Triple-A Calgary Cannons, but was recalled to the majors on June 7.